Hayden-Johnston/MERN-inventory/README.md

 # MERN Game Inventory

 Track inventory for a game shop or personal collection with responsive CSS design. <br>
+Fill MongoDB connect string in backend/.env to use.

 |  Stack  |